Luigi-Pizzolito/English2KanaTransliteration/README.md

 # English2KanaTransliteration
 Convert English phrases into phonetic Japanese kana approximations; also known as Englishru.
-Does not translate English into Japanese, but translates English words into their approximate pronounciations in Japanese. *No dependencies!*
+Does not translate English into Japanese, but translates English words into their approximate pronounciations in Japanese.

 Based on the English to Katakana transcription code written in Python by [Yoko Harada (@yokolet)](https://github.com/yokolet/transcript) Please see that repo for details on the phonetic conversion.